The brown suit is a treasure trove of style possibilities.

 For a very laid-back approach, try a pair of suede loafers.
 Just be careful: people may mistake you for a man of leisure.

 I know, I know, it seems crazy, right?
 But hear me out.

-There is not a heck of a lot of options with this combination.
-Black would feel too harsh.
+A black would feel too harsh with this combination.
 The navy and the brown are heavy enough; black would drag this look down.

 You may also be able to pull off a burgundy shoe.
 If the shoes are a shade that would match the brown suit under different shirt conditions, then you are free to wear them with the navy shirt.

 For an ultra-casual approach, you can even wear canvas low-top sneakers.
 Just make sure they are tan or brown.